qasimhayat08/Amazone-Project/README.md

 * 🔐 User Registration & Login
 * 🛒 Add products to cart
 * 📦 Cart management
-* 💳 Order / Checkout functionality
 * 🔑 Authentication and protected routes
 * 📱 Fully responsive design
+* 🎨 Modern UI built with Tailwind CSS
+* ⚡ Fast development with Vite
 * 🔗 Frontend connected with REST APIs
 * 🗄️ MongoDB database integration

+> **Note:** Order and Checkout functionality is not currently implemented/working in this version of the project.

 ## 🛠️ Technologies Used

 ### Frontend

 * React.js
+* Vite
 * JavaScript
 * HTML5
 * CSS3
-* Bootstrap / Responsive Design
+* Tailwind CSS
 * Axios
 * React Router